nzimman/Customer-behaviour/README.md

-# Customer-behaviour
+# Synopsis
-Simulate the customer behaviour in a supermarket
+The goal of this project is to simulate the customer behaviour in a supermarket